 Deep Vein Thrombosis

 Deep vein thrombosis (DVT) is when a thrombus (blood clot) occurs in the deep veins of your body, usually the legs, however they can also develop in the chest, arms and other areas of the body.
 Having symptoms of DVT can be serious to your health, not only does it cause severe swelling and pain in the affected area, but the blood clots can get stuck in blood vessels, break loose and travel to important bodily functions, such as your lungs, brain or even heart.
 Having blood clots could cause serious organ damage and in some cases, death.

 Deep vein thrombosis is caused due to lack of blood flow.
-The main side affect from slow blood flow is blood clots.
+The main side effect from slow blood flow is blood clots.
 Causes from deep vein thrombosis’s poor blood flow vary.
 Some causes may include:

 Immobility: Lack of mobility decreases blood flow.
 It is recommended to try to be active throughout the day, even if it is only a 15 minute walk every few hours.

 Accidents: Serious accidents can cause damage to the normal functionality of veins and cause blood flow to decrease in certain areas of the body.

-Confinement: Being confined to a nursing home bed or hospital bed can cause decreased blood flow due to immobility.
+Confinement: Confinement to a nursing home bed or hospital bed can cause decreased blood flow due to immobility.
 Calf muscles should be moved regularly to help veins push blood back up the body.

 Weight: Being overweight or obese adds pressure to the veins trying to circulate through the legs and pelvis.

 Heritage: Some people may inherit blood clotting disorders that makes them more prone to blood clotting.

 Pulmonary Embolism and Deep Vein Thrombosis